thedersen/backbone.validation/README.md

 * When specifying multiple validators for one attribute, all can have it's own error message (thanks to [GarethElms](https://github.com/GarethElms))
 * method validator and named method validator can be combined with other built-in validators
 * acceptance validator accepts 'true' as valid (Fixes issue #12)
 * Can configure per view or globally to force update the model with invalid values.
-This can be very useful when using automatic modelbinding and late validation (e.g. when submitting the form).
+This can be very useful when using automatic modelbinding and late validation (e.g. when submitting the form)
+* email pattern is case insensitive
 * Breaking changes (unfortunate, but necessary):
 	* `setDefaultSelector` is removed, and you need to call `configure({selector: 'class'})` instead